gcalderone/Gnuplot.jl/docs/src/style.md

 # Style Guide

 The **Gnuplot.jl** loose syntax allows to create a plot using very different approaches.
-While this was one of the initial purposes for the package, it may lead to decreased code readability if not used judiciously.
+While this was one of the initial purposes for the package, it may lead to a reduced code readability if not used judiciously.

 Here I will summarize a few, non-mandatory, guidelines which allows to maintain a neat syntax and a high readability: